intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/MqttPubAWS/README.md

 ## Step 4: Get the HTTPS endpoint value
 You'll need the endpoint value when you modify the code sample in Arduino Create.

-7. In your Thing, select the "Interact" tab and copy the HTTPS endpoint value.
+7. In your Thing, select the **Interact** tab and copy the HTTPS endpoint value.
 This value will be used in the sample.

 ![](images/img14.png)